 Calgary is the largest city in the province of Alberta, Canada.
 Often overlooked by tourists traveling to the Canadian Rockies, and merely using the city as a stopover, we highly recommend adding Calgary to your Banff Itinerary for its culinary and city vibes.

 In addition, Calgary is the nearest airport to Banff and other national parks in the Rockies.
-It is located only 1.5 hours away from the mountains.
+It is located only 1.5 hours away from the mountains and all the amazing things to do in Banff.

 When is it Winter in Calgary?